Climate Change (Information Disclosure Based on TCFD Recommendations)

 Long term

-• Enhanced awareness of technological trends and acquisition
+• Enhanced awareness of technological trends and

-of knowledge of installed equipment
+acquisition of knowledge of installed equipment

-Markets Changing customer behavior
+Markets Changes in customer

-• Decreased sales from loss of customers due to delay
+• Decreased sales from loss of customers due to

-in addressing decarbonization
+delay in addressing decarbonization

-• Decreased sales of certain products due to customer
+• Decreased sales of certain products due to

-avoidance of products derived from fossil fuels
+customer avoidance of products derived from

 Long term